kolkhis/lab-utils/misc/study/topics.md

         - `man://bash`, type `/order of redirections`
     - FIFOs/Named Pipes (`mkfifo`) (save for another time?)
     - Challenge: Write an install script that takes a list of programs from a file.
-        - Bonus points: Add error handling that directs to a log.
+        - Bonus points: Add error handling that directs error messages to a logfile.

 - Regex / Pattern Matching